syncfusion-content/wpf-docs/wpf/ReportDesigner/Add-Custom-Report-Item.md

 ### Create a report item assembly
 1. Open the Visual Studio and select the class library project type, then name the project as "Syncfusion.Extensions.BarcodeDesigner" for the design-time component.
     ![](Add-Custom-Report-Item-images/Custom-Report-Item-4.png)
-2. Add the Syncfusion references "Syncfusion.ReportControls.Wpf", "Syncfusion.ReportDesigner.WPF" and "Syncfusion.SfBarcode.WPF" to an application.
+2. Add the Syncfusion references "Syncfusion.ReportControls.Wpf", "Syncfusion.ReportDesigner.WPF", "Syncfusion.SfBarcode.WPF" and "Syncfusion.Shared.WPF" to an application.
     ![](Add-Custom-Report-Item-images/Custom-Report-Item-5.png)

     N> Refer the above assemblies from the below installed location.For Essential Studio: C:\Program Files (x86)\Syncfusion\Essential Studio{{ site.releaseversion }}\Assemblies